NMMU offers various bursary opportunites that are based on either academic excellence, financial need or social commitment.

 TERMS AND CONDITIONS

-- This bursary can be used together with other bursaries and awards (e.g. NMMU Scholar Merit Awards).
+This bursary can be used together with other bursaries and awards (e.g. NMMU Scholar Merit Awards) - if declared on your application form.

 The main criteria for the selection of applications are financial need and academic potential.
 Applications are open to young South African citizens with academic potential who are in need of financial assistance.
 Students working towards or with a Matric Exemption with a minimum of 60% in English and Mathematics (not Maths Literacy) and a 50% pass rate in all other subjects.
 Students who wrote Matric (Grade 12) prior to 2008 should have a minimum of 60% in Maths (HG) and English (HG).